Legacy Home Loans logo

 Legacy Home Loans distinguishes itself through consistently high customer ratings.
 The company maintains a perfect 5.0-star rating on Zillow based on 81 customer reviews.
 Individual loan officers also maintain perfect 5.0-star ratings, with Daniel L Earls showing 5 reviews, Frank Spitznagel with 3 reviews, and Shawn F Meehan with 1 review.
 The company operates its own website at mylegacylender.com separate from third-party lending platforms.

 A notable limitation is that the Zillow profile contains minimal operational detail about specific loan products, rates, terms, or lending criteria.
 All profile information is submitted and maintained by the lender itself, and Zillow explicitly does not verify this information.
-The absence of recent or verified reviews suggests the profile may not reflect current business activity.
+The absence of recent or stored reviews suggests the profile may not reflect current business activity.
 Prospective borrowers would need to contact the company directly or visit their independent website to obtain detailed information about available programs and current terms.

 Services & Features